ghidora77/GEE_Labs_Website/docs/Lab_03.md

 ## Transformations

-We've went over indices to highlight unique characteristics in our imagery by utilizing the bands outside of the visible spectrum.
+We've gone over indices to highlight unique characteristics in our imagery by utilizing the bands outside of the visible spectrum.

 Linear transforms are linear combinations of input pixel values.
 These can result from a variety of different strategies, but a common theme is that pixels are treated as arrays of band values, and we can use these arrays to create weighted values for specific purposes.